 A statement giving the significance and current relevance of the topic, along with the scope of the review.

-microfibers.
-S , where the needle tip to collector distance is in the order of millimeters reviewcollection ofsynthesis process parameters
+Near-field electrospinning (NFES) is identified to be a technique able to fabricate polymer nano and microfibers with accurate placement.
+In the past years (2006-2020).
+Several polymer solutions have been successfully electrospun into fibers through several variants of the conventional NFES process, where the needle tip to collector distance is in the order of millimeters.
+Each NFES variant intents to tailor the process parameters in order to improve the fibers’ properties.
+This review presents a collection of research and synthesis of electrospun fibers, emphasizing the used polymers, solvents, process parameters and fiber characteristics.

 The achieved NFES fiber diameters and relevant process parameters used in literature are compiled in a data set for further analysis.
 If the data is not presented as a table within the reviewed article, then the data is fetched from the provided figures (plots and SEM/TEM images) using computer vision techniques.
 The proposal intends to analyze the collected data about NFES publications to understand the effect of the process parameters and polymer solution properties in the electrospun fiber morphology.

 4. Table of Contents